 For any homeless student who enrolls at the Charter School, a copy of the Charter School's complete policy shall be provided at the time of enrollment.
-A copy of the complete Policy is available upon request at the main office.
+A copy of the complete Policy is available upon request at the main office and on the school website.